Prag8855/aab/frontend/content/guides/moving-out.md

 Usually, you must end your lease **3 months in advance**.
 Some leases have a shorter [notice period](/glossary/Kündigungsfrist), but 3 months is the maximum.[^29] You must pay rent until the end of your notice period.

-Your notice period starts when your landlord receives your [cancellation letter](/glossary/Kündigungsschreiben).
+Your notice period starts when your landlord receives your [termination letter](/glossary/Kündigungsschreiben).
 If they receive it after the 3rd [working day](/glossary/Werktag) of the month (including Saturdays, excluding holidays), your notice period starts a month later.[^0]

-For example, if your landlord gets your cancellation letter on January 10, your notice period starts on February 1, and your lease ends 3 months later, on April 30.
+For example, if your landlord gets your termination letter on January 10, your notice period starts on February 1, and your lease ends 3 months later, on April 30.

 You can't end a fixed-term lease early.
 If you signed a 1-year lease, you must stay 1 year.[^45] [Many fixed-term leases are invalid](/guides/housing-scams#short-term-leases), so you can sometimes end them with a 3 month notice.